Dirichlet domains for Anosov subgroups: Introduction

-\subsection{Locally symmetric spaces.}
+\subsection{Locally symmetric spaces}

-We consider the case when $\omega$ is the highest restricted weight of a finite-dimensional irreducible representation $V$ of $G$ of dimension $d$.
-The Selberg invariant for points in $\mathcal{X}_d$ defines a notion of a \emph{restricted Selberg invariant} for points in the symmetric space $\X$ associated to $G$.
-We study the horofunction compactification $\overline{\X/\Gamma}$ for this restricted Selberg invariant of the locally symmetric space associated to $\omega$-undistorted subgroup and relate it to the horofunction compactification for the associated Finsler metric.
+When $\omega$ is the highest restricted weight of a finite-dimensional irreducible representation $V$ of $G$ of dimension $d$, the Selberg invariant for points in $\mathcal{X}_d$ defines a notion of a \emph{restricted Selberg invariant} for points in the symmetric space $\X$ associated to $G$.
+When $\Gamma$ is an $\omega$-undistorted subgroup, the horofunction compactification of the locally symmetric space $\overline{\X/\Gamma}$ for this restricted Selberg invariant is related in a natural way to the horofunction compactification of $\X$ for the associated Finsler metric.

 \begin{theorem}[{Theorem \ref{thm:Comparison compactifications of locally sym space}}] Let $\omega$ be the highest restricted weight of a irreducible representation $V$ of a semisimple Lie group $G$, and let $\Gamma$ be a {$\omega$-undistorted} subgroup of $G$.
 Then the horofunction compactification $\overline{\X/\Gamma}$ of $\X/\Gamma$ for the restricted Selberg invariant is homeomorphic to $\left(\X\cup \Omega^\omega_\text{horo}\right)/\Gamma$ via the natural map $\phi:\left(\X\cup \Omega^\omega_\text{horo}\right)/\Gamma\to \overline{\X/\Gamma}$. \end{theorem}